LostArtefacts/TR-Rando/TRRandomizerCore/Resources/Documentation/ENEMIES.md

 ### Larson
 Larson will always appear at the end of Tomb of Qualopec.
 He can appear elsewhere without restrictions and will have the same death animation as Sanctuary of the Scion (i.e. non level-ending).

+### SkateboardKid
+SkateboardKid is restricted to specific rooms due to resource limitations - the rooms allocated to him are those with much fewer enemies than others.
+He cannot appear with Natla in the same level as this can cause crashes.

 ### Atlanteans
 Collectively, there are some limits on Atlanteans per level to avoid extremely difficult areas.
 There will be a maximum grouping count for the following levels of any of the following enemies.